liuyuning/GetUDIDFromStoreKit/README.md

 }
 ```

 ##### 3. The "Receipt Data" will send to Apple and verify the purchase is success.
-Actually， the "Receipt Data" is a old-style property list, like below and in file "transactionReceipt".
+Actually, the "Receipt Data" is a old-style property list, see below and in file "transactionReceipt".

 ```objc
 {